MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/new-passkey-in-authenticator.png" alt-text="Screenshot of new account added to Authenticator on your iOS device.":::

-1. Return to your other device, and resume the wizard to complete the passkey setup in Authenticator.
-Click **Next**.
+1. Return to your other device after you complete the passkey setup in Authenticator, and click **Next**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-setup-authenticator.png" alt-text="Screenshot of wizard to complete the passkey setup in Authenticator.":::

-1. The wizard verifies passkey is installed in Authenticator.
+1. The wizard verifies the passkey in Authenticator.
 This step requires intenet connectivity and Bluetooth on both devices.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/verifying-passkey.png" alt-text="Screenshot of wizard verifying passkey in Authenticator.":::